tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 target clients.
 Moreover, DNS caching behavior makes targeting individual users for extended periods of time, e.g., using per-client ECHConfig structures delivered via HTTPS RRs with high TTLs, challenging.
-Clients can help mitigate this problem by flushing any DNS or ECHConfig state upon changing networks.
+Clients can help mitigate this problem by flushing any DNS or ECHConfig state upon changing networks (this may not be possible if clients use the operating system resolver rather than doing their own resolution).

 ECHConfig rotation rate is also an issue for non-malicious servers, which may want to rotate keys frequently to limit exposure if the key